rkdarst/jupyterhub/docs/source/index.rst

 * an **authentication class** that manages how users can access the system

 Besides these central pieces, you can add optional configurations through a `config.py` file and manage users kernels on an admin panel.
+A very detailed explination can be found in ":doc:`What is JupyteHub? <getting-started/what-is-jupyterhub>`".
 A simplification of the whole system can be seen in the figure below:

 .. image:: images/jhub-fluxogram.jpeg
    :alt: JupyterHub subsystems